xorgonix/fabric/patterns/aa_help_me_understand.md

 - Make the implications of the concepts clear,
 - Identifies potential risks and opportunities.

+Be sure to point out what do be afraid of, and how I can capitalize on the ideas in here.

-Additionally, prepare some talking points for me to use at a cocktail party.
+Additionally, prepare some talking points for me to use at a cocktail party so I have some speaking points :)

 Here is the material I'd like you to help me with::